elmomoilanen/k-in-a-row/be/README.md

 Run `cargo run` to start the server.

-By default the server is bound to 0.0.0.0:8080 but during development one may want to modify these values e.g. due to security concerns.
+By default the server is bound to 0.0.0.0:8080 but this can be modified.
 Following command shows how to start the server bound to a standard IPv4 loopback address

 ```bash
 ADDR=127.0.0.1 PORT=8080 cargo run